Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/map.md

-Maps associates a finite set of keys with a value for each.
+Maps associate a finite set of keys with a value for each.
 Written between `{ }`, they are associative collections formed by key-value pairs:

 ```clojure
 {}